 [4] concluded that inner layers of the Earth or Venus were formed by accumulation mainly of material from the neighbourhood of the planet's orbit.
 The amounts of material from different parts of the zone from 0.7 to 1.5 AU from the Sun, which entered into almost formed the Earth and Venus, differed, probably, by no more than 2 or 3 times.
 Some authors (e.g., [6]) suppose that Mars has acquired most of its mass in not more than 5-10 Myr.
 Such fast growth was not obtained for accumulation starting from small planetesimals.
 To consider rapid formation of Mars in 5 Myr, Ipatov (2019) supposed that the Mars embryo with a mass of about 0.2 of the present mass of Mars was formed by contraction of a rarefied condensation.
-Similar to the supposition for Mars, [4] also suggested that Mercury's embryo could form with mass about $0.02m_E$ (where m_E is the mass of the Earth) as a result of compression of a rarefied condensation.
+Similar to the supposition for Mars, [4] also suggested that Mercury's embryo could form with mass about $0.02m_E$ (where $m_E$ is the mass of the Earth) as a result of compression of a rarefied condensation.
 The ratio of probabilities of planetesimals collided with the embryos of the Earth and the Moon in the considered calculations did not exceed the ratio of their masses.
-In some runs with $0.3 \le a_o \le 0.5$ AU and $1.1 \le a_o \le 2.0$ AU at $e_o = 0.3$ at time interval T=20 Myr, more than 10% of initial planetesimals could fall onto the Sun.
+In some runs with $0.3 \le a_o \le 0.5$ AU and $1.1 \le a_o \le 2.0$ AU at $e_o = 0.3$ at time interval T = 20 Myr, more than 10% of initial planetesimals could fall onto the Sun.
 The fraction of planetesimals ejected into hyperbolic orbits from the feeding zone of the terrestrial planets did not exceed 10%.
-The probability of a collision of a planetesimal from the terrestrial feeding zone with Jupiter did not exceed a few percent of the probability of the collision with the Earth.
+The probability of a collision with the Earth.
 The probability of the collision with Saturn was by an order of magnitude smaller than that with Jupiter.

 The model considered by [4] didn't exclude planetesimals that already collided with a planet and so could not collide with another planet.
 If the probabilities of collisions with planets were not small, then the model A overestimated the number of collisions with planets.
 Therefore, I also considered the model C which calculates moments of collisions of planetesimals with planets and excludes collided planetesimals from integration of the motion of planetesimals.
 The number of collisions of planetesimals with planets was smaller for the model C than for the model A at the same time interval.
-The conclusions from [4] presented above are true also for the model C. Accumulation of a half of masses of the Earth and Venus from the zone at 0.7-1.1 AU from the Sun could take more than 5 Myr in the model C (for the model A such time did not exceed 5 Myr).
+The conclusions from [4] presented above are true also for the model C. Accumulation of a half of masses of the Earth and Venus from the zone at 0.7-1.1 AU from the Sun could take more than 5 Myr in the model C (for the model C such time did not exceed 5 Myr).